 According to Ayurveda, food has three parts and accordingly three synchronous effects.
-The gross part is what is consumed by the body (metabolism) and is excreted.
+The main part is what is consumed by the body (metabolism) and is excreted.
 The subtly visible part referred to as rasa in Ayurveda, is used in making of basic body tissues such as muscle and bone.
 The subtly invisible part contributes to nourishing the mind.

 Eating to satisfy the sensation of our palate while ignoring the finer aspects of food, creates a variety of health issues.
 This concept in a way explains the genesis of what we call lifestyle disease these days.